salluzziluca/UBA/Gestión del Desarrollo de Sistemas Informáticos/User Story Backlog as a Map.md

 Arriba de todo estan las "big stories", llamadas actividades o [[Actiivity|activities]].
 Una [[Actiivity|actividad]] es parte en diferentes stories.
 Si tengo por ejemplo la [[Actiivity|actividad]]: "managing email".
 Otras stories podrian ser: "send message", "read message", "delete message", "mark message as smap."
 Estas se denominan [[Task|tasks]].

 >[!important] I simply arrange the small things under the big things in a bit of a grid form.
+> when arranging stories in the map, if a person using the system typically does one thing after another, then I’ll put the early thing on the left, and the later thing on the right.